 Expected Family Contribution - EFC

-For the 2023-2024 FAFSA - once your FAFSA is submitted and completed you will receive your EFC.
+This is a term used on 2023-2024 and prior FAFSA.
+Once your FAFSA is submitted and completed you will receive your EFC.
 This number should not be taken literally, it is used by the Financial Aid Office to determine what aid programs you qualify for and how much you may receive from particular programs.

 FAFSA Submission Summary - FSS